mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

   * Artifacts are passed to the end user through the Tracking Server through the interface of the ``HttpArtifactRepository``

-Get Started
+Getting Started
 ===========

 Preface
 -------

-In the actual environment, you will have a multiple remote hosts to run the tracking server and databases, as shown in the diagram above.
-However, for the pupose of this tutorial, we will just use single machine with multiple Docker containers running on different ports, mimicing the remote environment with easy set up.
-We also use `MinIO <https://min.io/>`_, an S3-compatible object storage, as an artifact store so that you don't need to have AWS account to run this tutorial.
+In an actual production deployment environment, you will have multiple remote hosts to run both the tracking server and databases, as shown in the diagram above.
+However, for the purposes of this tutorial, we will just use a single machine with multiple Docker containers running on different ports, mimicking the remote environment with a far easier evaluation tutorial setup.
+We will also use `MinIO <https://min.io/>`_, an S3-compatible object storage, as an artifact store so that you don't need to have AWS account to run this tutorial.

 Step 1 - Get MLflow and additional dependencies
 -----------------------------------------------
 MLflow is available on PyPI.
 Also `pyscopg2 <https://pypi.org/project/psycopg2/>`_ and `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_ are required for accessing PostgreSQL and S3 with Python.
-If you don't already have them installed on your system, you can install it with:
+If you don't already have them installed on your system, you can install them with:

 .. code-section::